nejati92/wallet-api/README.md

 type Query {
 	getProduct(productId: String!): Product!

-	getAllProductsForOrder(orderRef: String!, limit: Int, nextToken: String): ProductConnection! getAllOrdersForCustomer(customerId: String!): OrderConnection!
+  getAllProductsForOrder(orderRef: String!, limit: Int, nextToken: String): ProductConnection!

+  getAllOrdersForCustomer(customerId: String!): OrderConnection!
 }
 ```

-- There will 3 resolvers attached onto this schema that will trigger on of the lambdas described above.
+- There will 3 resolvers attached onto this schema that will trigger one of the lambdas described above.
   - There will be a resolver attached to the Query field of `getProduct` which will invoke the `getProduct` lambda.
   - There will be a resolver attached to the Query field of `getAllProductsForOrder` which will invoke the `getProductsForAnOrder` lambda.
   - There will be a resolver attached to the Query field of `getAllOrdersForCustomer` which will invoke the `getCustomersOrders` lambda.